How to manage users within a project on My DataLake Services

 ../../_images/manage-users-entity-07_dedl.png

-You should be prompted for confirmation.
-Click Confirm
+You will be prompted for confirmation.
+Click Confirm.

 ../../_images/manage-users-entity-04_dedl.png